 - Cut 40 strips out of paper, four centimeters by one centimeter each.
 Divide each strip with a pencil line so it consists of two rectangles that are two centimeters by one centimeter each.
 These rectangles represent the bases or code chemicals of your DNA.

 - There are only four different bases or code chemicals in DNA.
 We will use color to indicate each one: red, yellow, blue and green.
-These code chemicals are very particular—red only combines with blue, and yellow only with green.
-Color the strips on either side of the dividing line so you have red–yellow and blue–green strips.
+These code chemicals are very particular—red only combines with yellow, and blue only with green.* Color the strips on either side of the dividing line so you have red–yellow and blue–green strips.
 Color them identically front and back.
 (Note that in your body these base pairs are tiny and not colorful!
 We have made them large and colorful so the model is beautiful and easier to understand.
 Your DNA has a length of about three billion base pairs, so you will only model a piece of DNA—not the whole sequence!)
 This activity makes one model of a piece of DNA.

 - DNA looks like a twisted rope ladder.
 For your model you will first make the “backbone” sides of the ladder and then add the “base pair” rungs.
 Start by cutting two pieces of tape, each 65 centimeters long.
 Lay them parallel to each other on the table, sticky side up, with about two centimeters of space in between.
 Use short pieces of tape to keep the two backbones in place while you add the base pairs.